nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 5. To run specific `gradle` commands, click on `Gradle` on the right of IntelliJ, click on the `elephant icon` labeled `Execute Gradle Task`
 6. Type in any `gradle` command as per the above examples.
 7. The option should appear in the dropdown box and it can be selected to run that task.

+## Running the program
+Java JAR files are regularly released under Releases which can be ran on Windows, Linux and MacOS.

+1. Install Java 11 JDK and ensure that `java --version` shows `java 11.0.X`
+2. Open command prompt and run `java -jar MooMooMoney-X.jar`